Cloud GPU Pricing

 For most fine-tuning tasks, model inference, and development work, A100s provide the optimal balance of power and cost.
 The H100 GPU price guide breaks down the hidden costs that can make H100 deployments expensive beyond the hourly rate.

 The cost-performance analysis becomes even more compelling when you factor in development time.
-Our detailed performance comparison shows how professional-grade GPUs with larger VRAM pools allow workflows that aren't possible on consumer hardware.
+Our detailed performance comparison shows how professional-grade GPUs with larger VRAM pools allow workflows that just aren't possible on consumer-level hardware.

 GPU Availability and Supply Chain Updates

-Supply chain dynamics have improved dramatically throughout 2025.
-Google Cloud is making their latest A4 B200 and A4X GB200 instances generally available, competing directly with AWS, Azure, and Oracle Cloud offerings that provide 400Gbit/s per GPU connectivity.
+Supply chain dynamics improved dramatically throughout 2025.
+Google Cloud made their latest A4 B200 and A4X GB200 instances generally available, competing directly with AWS, Azure, and Oracle Cloud offerings that provide 400Gbit/s per GPU connectivity.

 This increased competition among hyperscalers is creating better availability for specialized providers like us.
 The GPU cloud rating system shows how different approaches to GPU orchestration affect real-world availability and performance.